-181 Law of Georgia on Martial Law, https://matsne.gov.ge/document/view/28336?publication=3.
+180 Law of Georgia on Martial Law, https://matsne.gov.ge/document/view/28336?publication=3.

-legislative bodies, as well as the telecommunications sector, and to indirectly access personal and commercial data.
-To prevent the unlawful or excessive handling of personal data and ensure the law aligns with EU directives, including the General Data Protection Regulation (GDPR) and the Directive on Security of Network and Information Systems, civil society representatives proposed several recommendations.
-These included codifying stronger safeguards for personal data protection from critical information system operators and oversight bodies, as well as introducing legal mechanisms to enhance cooperation and information-sharing between the cybersecurity authority and the public body responsible for data protection, particularly in cases of cyber incidents or potential data breaches.
+including the General Data Protection Regulation (GDPR) and the Directive on Security of Network and Information Systems, civil society representatives proposed several recommendations.182 These included codifying stronger safeguards for personal data protection from critical information system operators and oversight bodies, as well as introducing legal mechanisms to enhance cooperation and information-sharing between the cybersecurity authority and the public body responsible for data protection, particularly in cases of cyber incidents or potential data breaches.

 During the alignment of Georgian legislation with EU directives, controversial amendments to the Law on Broadcasting regarding media content and advertisements containing hate speech, incitement to terrorism, and obscenity were adopted in October 2023, despite criticism from local CSOs and media outlets.
 Under the revised regulations, decisions made by the self-regulatory mechanism can now be appealed to the major telecommunications sector regulator, the Georgian National Communications Commission (ComCom), and further contested in court.
-Additionally, ComCom has been granted direct authority over issues related to 'obscene' content, a responsibility previously held by media self-regulation bodies.184 However, the amendments have not yet been implemented, as ComCom is expected to release guidelines for their enforcement.
+Additionally, ComCom has been granted direct authority over issues related to 'obscene' content, a responsibility previously held by media self-regulation bodies.183 However, the amendments have not yet been implemented, as ComCom is expected to release guidelines for their enforcement.
 The amended regulations will apply not only to traditional broadcasters but also to online media outlets that host video catalogues on their own platforms.

 Digital freedoms are largely upheld in Georgia, where users face no significant barriers to expressing themselves online or utilising digital communication tools and platforms to share information and advocate for various public policy issues.
-However, this achievement was overshadowed by intimidation and online harassment of participants in demonstrations against the 'foreign agents law'.185 In 2024, there have been no instances of the government restricting or cutting off internet access, nor have there been reports of blocking of social media platforms or websites belonging to opposition parties, activists, or CSOs.
+However, this achievement was overshadowed by intimidation and online harassment of participants in demonstrations against the 'foreign agents law'.184 In 2024, there have been no instances of the government restricting or cutting off internet access, nor have there been reports of blocking of social media platforms or websites belonging to opposition parties, activists, or CSOs.
 Several reported cases of cyberattacks highlight the increased vulnerability of the country's digital ecosystem.
-In January 2024, the websites of the Presidential Administration, as well as of two opposition TV channels, were taken down by Russian hackers.186 In addition, during the protests in May 2024, an anonymous hacker briefly took down the websites of several public institutions, including those of the Ministry of Internal Affairs, the Ministry of Justice, the pro-government media outlet POS TV, and of the ruling party.
+In January 2024, the websites of the Presidential Administration, as well as of two opposition TV channels, were taken down by Russian hackers.185 In addition, during the protests in May 2024, an anonymous hacker briefly took down the websites of several public institutions, including those of the Ministry of Internal Affairs, the Ministry of Justice, the pro-government media outlet POS TV, and of the ruling party.